 Bergamot is used in many skin care creams and lotions for its cooling, refreshing nature.
 Bergamot is especially helpful for calming inflamed skin, and thus is included in many creams for skin conditions such as psoriasis.
 With its antiseptic properties, it helps prevent infection and aids in recovery.

 Care needs to be taken when applying to skin areas which will be exposed to significant sunlight within 72 hours after application, as bergamot increases skin photosensitivity.

-I can see why this Earl Grey Tea is one of the most popular teas in the world.
-My herb shop has only been open for two months, and Earl Grey is the first black tea I had to restock!
+I can see why this Earl Grey Tea was one of the most popular teas in the world.
+After my herb shop had only been open for two months, Earl Grey was the first black tea I had to restock!

 So I then decided to also stock the Earl Grey Green Tea.
 Oh, wow!
 I love it!
 Even though I closed the Tea Room in December 2012 and then the brick & mortar Herb Shop May 2014, I still drink a cup of Earl Grey Tea practically daily.